connectrpc/connect-swift/README.md

 module from SwiftProtobuf which provides types for interacting with the input `.proto` files and writing to `stdout`/`stderr` as expected by `protoc`.

-To build the connect-swift generator plugin, you can use Xcode or the following command:
+To build the connect-swift generator plugin, use Xcode or the following command:

 ```sh